Here are some useful FAQs to help you prepare for Your Start at Esher in September 2025.

 Q: Can I still play music at Esher, even if I’m not doing Music A Level/BTEC?

 Yes.
-We offer several music options as part of your Extension Studies including College Band, Jazz Band, Choir or Music Theory.
+We offer several music options as part of your enrichment, including College Band, Jazz Band, Grade 5 Music Theory or Music Technology (Logic for beginners).
 The Music Department also organise Open Mic sessions where students are encouraged to perform to their peers.

 Q: Can I do four Courses and DofE?

-Only students with a high level of GCSE passes (at least seven GCSEs, grade 7 or higher) are offered a four-course programme.
+Only students with a high level of GCSE passes (averaging grade 8 and above) are offered a four-course programme.
 Adding Duke of Edinburgh GOLD to that would be challenging but doable if the student is highly organised.

 Q: Is there a running club?